TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 ## RDS Session

-Compared with VDI Session, RDS Session has less metric as it’s not the whole VM.
+Compared with VDI Session, RDS Session has less metric as it's not the whole VM.
 An RDS Session is sharing one Windows OS with many other sessions.
 Windows do not provide detail breakdown for each session, and mostly report the metric at Windows level.

 ### Contention Metrics